OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 - **Making a reservation** from an existing network.
 - **Instantiating** a network template.

-End users tipically use the last two ways, instantiation and reservation.
+End users typically use the last two ways, instantiation and reservation.
 The administrator can define a network template for being instantiated later by the end user or create a virtual network where the end user can make a reservation from.

 |image0|